0203 389 6076

 Isotretinoin is taken as a course of treatment with the total amount required to complete the course determined by your body weight.
 The average duration of treatment is typically 6-9 months.
 You will start with a relatively low dose since there can be a temporary flare in your acne at the beginning of treatment and to allow you to get used to any side effects.
 After the first month or so the dose is typically increased.

-The British association of Dermatologists has produced a very helpful Patient Information Leaflet that lists some additional rare side effects that may occur and provides additional information relating to treatment with isotretinoin and it is very important that you have read this and discussed any questions before starting the medication.
+The British Association of Dermatologists has produced a very helpful information leaflet and it is very important that you have read this and discussed any questions before starting the medication.
 As for any medication it is also essential to read the information that comes within the packaging and contains a full list of all recognised side effects.

 Mental health assessment